danielmwatkins/evidence_of_abrupt_transitions/README.md

 - ERA5 daily averages of u10, v10 (code assumes timestamps at 12 UTC)

 # Data preparation
-These scripts are included for transparency and to enable full reproducibility.
-The outputs are included in this archive, so the figures can be created without re-running the data preparation code.
 1. `clean_buoy_data.py` Reads the MOSAiC buoy tracks downloaded from the Arctic Data Center, applies quality control, and resamples to hourly resolution.
 Requires drift tracks and metadata from the Arctic Data Center.
 Results saved to `data/interpolated_tracks`.
 Requires download of tracks from Bliss et al. 2022 (DOI: 10.18739/A2KP7TS83)
 2. `parse_ift_data.py` Converts the matlab output in `data/floe_tracker/unparsed` into CSV files
 3. `clean_ft_data.py` Reads the CSV files with IFT floe positions, interpolates to daily resolution, interpolates ERA5 daily wind speeds to floe positions, and computes turning angle and drift speed ratios relative to the wind speeds.
 Results saved to `data/floe_tracker/interpolated` and `data/floe_tracker/ft_with_wind.csv`.
 Requires daily average ERA5 winds.